benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- So CSR is great for dynamic content
+- So CSR is great for **dynamic content**
-  - And since the page is mostly blank initially the response is fast
+  - And since the page is mostly blank initially the **response is fast**
 - However, because everything is rendered in the browser...
-  - Browser render times are slow especially since they wait on the API return
+  - **render times are slow** especially since they wait on the API response
-  - This is magnified on lower in devices
+  - This is magnified on lower-end devices
-  - SEO is generally worse because there's no HTML markup for the search engine
+  - **SEO is generally worse** too because there's no HTML markup for the search engine
-  - Similarly there's no real markup to cache in the CDN
+  - Similarly there's no real markup to **cache in a CDN**

+- So while CSR will totally work for the PDP...
+  - And many sites use it for PDPs...
-- So I probably wouldn't use CSR for this PDP
+  - I ideally wouldn't use it for this PDP
   - SEO is too important & the client needs to see _something_ quickly
 - Instead CSR is great for UIs like highly-interactive, user-specific dashboards
   - Think Figma or task managers like Asana
-- It's also good for pages that rely heavily on browser-based 3rd-party
+- It's also good for pages that rely heavily on browser-based 3rd-party widgets
   - Like embedding a Stripe checkout widget

 =====